 The referral process as it relates to professionals in guidance/school adjustment counseling, school psychologists and licensed psychologists is a focus of discussion.
 This includes understanding of the diagnosis and treatment of learning and behavioral disorders, when to recommend an IEP, when a 504 is most appropriate, and when students do not qualify for services.
 Knowledge of IEP/Special Education time lines is conveyed.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA779 Assessment/Appraisal Process: Projective Testing - 3 credits
+CCA 779 Assessment/Appraisal Process: Projective Testing - 3 credits

 This course requires the student to demonstrate an understanding of the theory behind and administration of a variety of state of the art projective tests.
 The tests concentrated on are the TAT (Thematic Apperception Test), MMPI (Minnesota Multiphasic Personality Inventory), and the Rorsach.
 The student will learn how to integrate this approach into clinical practice, how to frame a referral question, and how to write a report.
 Special emphasis will be placed on clarity of recommendations in that report and how to write for different audiences, e.g., courts, teachers, parents and other professionals.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA780 Foundations of Couples Counseling - 3 credits
+CCA 780 Foundations of Couples Counseling - 3 credits

 This course provides experienced counselors with a format for working with couples in treatment.
 Students survey a variety of theoretical approaches and then focus upon one for the remainder of the class.
 Therapy techniques are learned such as family structure, doubling, role playing, use of homework, and paradoxical interventions.
 Special topics in couples work are covered such as domestic violence, divorce and substance abuse.
 Assessment, treatment planning, and termination are also addressed.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA781 Foundations in HIV/AIDS Education and Counseling - 3 credits
+CCA 781 Foundations in HIV/AIDS Education and Counseling - 3 credits

 This course gives an overview of medical and psychosocial issues confronting HIV-positive clients and their significant others.
 It reviews the purpose and procedures of conventional interventions, alternative treatments, and social service modalities.
 Social, cultural and political forces that impact client acceptance, adjustment, and adaptation processes are examined.
 Training, supervision and respite concerns of educators and counselors are also considered.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA782 School Adjustment Counseling/School Social Work - 3 credits
+CCA 782 School Adjustment Counseling/School Social Work - 3 credits